 ebiol, Inc. has invented a film called “Imec” made of hydrogel for growing vegetables with less water.
 Using this method, agriculture can be done virtually anywhere -- even on desert land or concrete.
 The film prevents harmful viruses and germs from getting in, rendering pesticides unnecessary.
 The film also creates a “water stress” that helps crops such as tomatoes synthesize large amounts of sugar, amino acids, and other nutrients.
 This, in turn, leads to more natural sweetness and higher nutritional value.
 In addition, Imec eliminates soil contamination that can negatively impact crop productivity and quality.

-Imec was invented by Dr. Yuichi Mori, CEO.
+Imec was invented by Dr. Yuichi Mori, Founder.
 He did so after 30 years of developing membranes and hydrogel technologies that are utilized in dialysis membranes, catheters, artificial blood vessels, and other forms of medical equipment.
 He wanted this invention to stabilize food supplies and address safety issues created by water shortages and soil contamination as a result of global warming.